boshtannik/embedded-nano-mesh/README.md

    reduces lifetime of packet by 1.
 The purpose of it - is to void the ether being jammed by lost packets, which might be re-transmitted inifinite number of times.

+The `receive` mothod optionally returns `PacketDataBytes`, in case, if transceiver has data, which was sent exactly to that instance of `Transciever`, received.

 ## Note
 Under the hood, the data is packed into `Packet` instance.
 The `Packet` data fields can be configured via `src/transciever/packet/config.rs` and via